Committees

 Health Policy Committee charter PDF Icon

-The Health Policy Committee is responsible for supporting the OMA in the development of its policy agenda, monitoring progress on the OMA’s healthy policy goals, reviewing policies and submissions as needed, and providing advice on emerging issues.
-Over the past year, the committee met three times and has been a critical advisor on key policy issues.
-The committee is comprised of six members.
+The Health Policy Committee is responsible for supporting the OMA in the development of its policy agenda, reviewing policies and submissions as needed, and providing advice on emerging and other key issues.

-College of Physicians and Surgeons of Ontario (CPSO) policy consultations
+College of Physicians and Surgeons of Ontario policy consultations

 Scope of practice

-HPC considered several scope of practice proposals.
-Based on feedback from HPC and consultations with appropriate sections, HPP responded to proposals from regulatory health professional colleges and the MOH on expanding scope for midwives, registered nurses, naturopaths, chiropodists and pharmacists.
+The committee considered several scope of practice proposals.
+Based on feedback from the HPC and consultations with appropriate sections, HPP responded to proposals from regulatory health professional colleges and the Ministry of Health on expanding scope for midwives, nurse practitioners, registered nurses, naturopaths, chiropodists and pharmacists.

 Community paramedicine

-Feedback was obtained from HPC regarding Community Paramedic (CP) Programs in Ontario.
-The OMA is focused on program implementation, specifically around the need for comprehensive medical directives, with informed and engaged physician delegators.
-We are supportive of establishing a provincial framework, unifying the programs with some form of standardization (i.e., what is the range of services provided), while still allowing them to be nimble enough to meet local needs.
+Feedback was obtained from the HPC regarding community paramedic programs in Ontario.
+The OMA is focused on bringing forward member concerns with the programs, specifically around the need for comprehensive medical directives, with informed and engaged physician delegators.

 Members